trms/web-dev-hw/README.md

 ## The API

 The lead api is located in this project is in `app/routes/api.leads.tsx`.
-It can take a `Lead` as ether `json` or `formData`.
+It can take a `Lead` as either `json` or `formData`.
 It mocks out saving it by simply `console.log` the data it receives.

 ```
 interface Lead {